-shows that we can introduce an arbitrary enumeration of the canonical Dedekind-finite set and the resulting model is itself the appropriate Cohen extension of the ground model; and Theorem 5.1 where we show that an analogue of the Levy collapse adds a surjection from the canonical Dedekind-finite set onto any fixed ordinal, but does not add new sets of ordinals.
+In this paper, we show that forcing over Cohen's first model can have some counterintuitive results.
+Our two main results to that effect are theorem 4.2, which shows that we can introduce an arbitrary enumeration of the canonical Dedekind-finite set and the resulting model is itself the appropriate Cohen extension of the ground model; and theorem 5.1 where we show that an analogue of the Levy collapse adds a surjection from the canonical Dedekind-finite set onto any fixed ordinal, but does not add new sets of ordinals.
 In particular, this forcing preserves Dedekind-finiteness of sets in Cohen's first model.

-Forcing (or generic) extensions of Cohen's first model were studied by Monro in [12], where he shows that it is possible to add by a forcing extension a set which cannot be linearly ordered.
-This shows that, unlike the Axiom of Choice, the statement "every set can be a linearly ordered" is not preserved when taking generic extensions.
-This line of study was extended more recently by Hall, Keremedis, and Tachtsis in [4] where the authors study Monro's model, as well as a generic extensions of their own doing, in order to show the unprovability of certain weak choice principles related to ultrafilters on $\omega$ .
+Forcing (or generic) extensions of Cohen's first model were studied by Monro in [2], where he shows that it is possible to add by a forcing extension a set which cannot be linearly ordered.
+This shows that, unlike the Axiom of Choice, the statement 'every set can be a linearly ordered' is not preserved when taking generic extensions.
+This line of study was extended more recently by Hall, Keremedis, and Tachtsis in [3] where the authors study Monro's model, as well as a generic extension of their own doing, in order to show the unprovability of certain weak choice principles related to ultrafilters on ω .

-Some of our arguments (Theorem 5.1 in particular) are based on ideas in another work of Monro [11] (later developed by the first author in [9] and by Shani in [13]), where adding Cohen subsets to Dedekind-finite sets is used iteratively to prove the independence of certain weak choice principles from one another.
-In these works it is crucial that no new sets of ordinals are added, and in particular no real numbers.
-When working over Cohen's first model, this means that Dedekind-finiteness is preserved by adding a Cohen subset.
+Some of our arguments (theorem 5.1 in particular) are based on ideas in another work of Monro [4] (later developed by the first author in [5] and by Shani in [6]), where adding Cohen subsets to Dedekind-finite sets is used iteratively to prove the independence of certain weak choice principles from one another.
+In these works, it is crucial that no new sets of ordinals are added, and in particular no real numbers.
+When working over Cohen's first model, this means that Dedekind-finiteness is preserved by adding a Cohen subset to a Dedekind-finite set.

-In section 6 we study Dedekind-finite sets which remain Dedekind-finite after adding a Cohen subset to them.
+In §6, we study Dedekind-finite sets which remain Dedekind-finite after adding a Cohen subset to them.
 We give 10 different equivalent conditions for this preservation, and we show that if the Dedekind-finite set is a set of real numbers, like in Cohen's first model, then these conditions are satisfied.